-No handshaking or hugs, but we’ll find some other way to show our care for each other that is safer – stay tuned.
+No handshaking or hugs.
+Let’s find some other way to show our care for each other that is safer.

 As much as we understand that large gatherings and attending parties is something students want to do in college, in this environment it is seriously irresponsible, and will only put your friends, yourself and your neighbors at risk.